.GIF file extension

 Windows

-- Open in browser or Photos.
+- Open with any web browser like Chrome or Firefox.

 Mac